-Easy Installation - While both rubber and foam mats provide easy installation, foam flooring is much easier.
-In puzzle tile form, you only need to remove them from their packaging and connect them by interlocking edges.
-This is the easiest way to install any type of gym flooring.
+- Easy Installation - In puzzle tile format, you only need to remove the tiles from their packaging and connect them by the interlocking edges.

-Soft Surface - For sports which require a soft surface, foam mats are the best choice.
-They prevent friction burn from consistent contact with the surface as they have a very soft surface.
+- Soft Surface - For sports which require a soft surface, foam mats are the best choice.
+They prevent friction burn from consistent contact with the surface as they have a very soft top layer.

 Foam mats are a great option for gyms that are typically used for certain sports.
 However, there are some disadvantages that you’ll want to consider when deciding on the type of floor for your gym.

 Less Durability - Foam mats are less durable than rubber mats.
 In a regular gym with weight training, heavy equipment, and high-intensity training, foam mats won’t last as long as rubber.